danneu/hansel/README.md

 ### ETag

-**Note**: ETagging will not work until the stable version of CryptoSwift works with the lastest Swift ([issue](https://github.com/krzyzanowskim/CryptoSwift/issues/217)).
+**Temporarily disabled**: ETagging will not work until the stable version of CryptoSwift works with the lastest Swift ([issue](https://github.com/krzyzanowskim/CryptoSwift/issues/217)).
 For now, md5 hashes always return `"aaaaaaaaaaaaaaaa"`.

 `ETag.swift` contains an ETag generator that can be called on anything